Overcoming Narcissistic Abuse, by Elizabeth Shaw – Life Coach.

 The narcissist doesn’t actually have a self-identity, they change to who the person that they are trying to manipulate, by mirroring them.
 If you’ve spent a lot of time around a narcissist when the narcissist is around other people, you’ll have noticed the different story’s they tell other people.
 This is because the narcissist doesn’t know who they indeed are.
 They just get short term gratification from people, then when their needs are no longer being met, they move onto another, changing who they are for the new person.

 Peoples attention, energy and emotions, are the narcissist highs, although a lot of them have an addiction to substance abuse also.

-You believe they are just unhappy, misunderstood people, who just need your love and your support, you don’t understand or know what they truly are, that they can not love.
+You believe they are just unhappy, misunderstood people, who just need your love and your support, you don’t understand or know what they indeed are, that they can not love.
 The covert narcissist will play the victim of their terrible past.
 The overt will just charm you in, both will lead you to believe you’re the one causing problems within the relationship, so you keep changing yourself to suit them, all the time losing another piece of your own self-identity.
-They will constantly chip away at you and how you’re not good enough.
+They will continuously chip away at you and how you’re not good enough.

 You may also now be isolated from your friends and family.
 Trying to process, everything that’s happened, and having no one around for support.
 Then if you do have some friends or family left for support, they don’t understand the depth of what you have been through.

 You may also be left in financial difficulties, having no home and no income coming in.